xenonserge/rf433/README.md

 * if state change > long pulse
 * if state no change > short pulse

-For each change, we take the previous state and reverse it.
+* for each change, we take the previous state and reverse it

 Using the spoofing_oregon.py script.
 This script will regenerate a frame in Oregon THGR810 format.